pnemere/NucHTPC/README.md

 **This is partially here for my own benefit if I have to set up a HTPC again, and also as help for anyone with a NUC and a TV and some spare time**

-Over time I plan to script as much of this as possible, perhaps making it an interactive shell script.
+Over time I plan to script as much of this as possible, perhaps making it an interactive shell script, maybe even calling a chef cookbook!

-## A word about hardware
+## The NUC
 I'm using a 2015 Celeron NUC (https://ark.intel.com/products/85254/Intel-NUC-Kit-NUC5CPYH).
 Advantages include:
 - Low power draw (about 15W)
 - Almost completely silent, can heat up and a fan turns on but you hardly hear it